ppoojariconfluent/real-time-insurance/README.md

   <img src="images/Stream -1.png" width =100% heigth=100%>
 </div>

-5. Create `demo_car_premium` stream which will calculate and provide the insurance quotes with IDV (insured delared value) for each car model w.r.t to its owner depending on the risk score in real-time .
+5. Create `demo_car_premium` stream which will calculate and provide the insurance quotes with IDV (insured declared value) for each car model w.r.t to its owner depending on the risk score in real-time .

  ```